samuelhilpert/eduvmstore-ui/project_installation_and_configuration.md

 ```

 - Start the DevStack environment by executing the following command (also known as stacking, this takes a while) This loads the github repository if there is no folder named `eduvmstore-ui` in the `devstack` folder.
-If there is a folder named `eduvmstore-ui`:
+If there is a folder named `eduvmstore-ui`, delete it before preceding.
 ```bash
 devstack/stack.sh
 ```